Frequently Asked Questions on Admissions and the Application Process.

 - Where can I live?

-Housing is available on IST campus, and international students are prioritized if they choose to live on campus.
+Housing is available on the IST campus.
+International students are prioritized if they choose to live on campus.

-There is a guest house with 38 guesthouse rooms (24 single rooms, 6 single rooms equipped to be suitable for persons with disabilities, 4 double rooms, 4 junior suites), for short stays of up to 3 months.
-For long stays of between 4 and 12 months, there are 31 apartments (between 33m² and 90m²) available, with plans already in place to expand the number of apartments in the future.
+There is a guesthouse with 38 rooms (24 single rooms, 6 single rooms equipped to be suitable for persons with disabilities, 4 double rooms, 4 junior suites), for short stays of up to 2 months.
+For longer stays (2 months to 1 year), there are 28 short term apartments and 90 long term apartments.
+There are both single and family/shared apartments.

 A room or apartment can be rented for a period of up to one year after arrival, giving incoming international students time to find suitable accommodation for the subsequent years.
 Note that housing on campus is subject to availability.